The smallest condo in Vancouver is fit for a mouse -literally.

 This extremely tiny one-bedroom “apartment” is built inside the wall of a Vancouver-home and given the city’s skyrocketing real estate prices, you still probably couldn’t afford this hole-in-the-wall.

 But, it turns out there is a very cute back story to this Vancouver mouse house.

-Matt Crossan Clark had the brilliant idea of tricking his young daughters that a mouse had moved permanently into their Vancouver home.
+A Vancouver man had the brilliant idea of tricking his young daughters that a mouse had moved permanently into their home.

-Clark turned to the expertise of his colleague Michael Anthony Sorgiovanni who built a real-life tiny mouse condo inside the wall of the Clark family’s home.
+The man turned to the expertise of his colleague Michael Anthony Sorgiovanni who built a real-life tiny mouse condo inside the wall of their family’s home.